CISecurity/SecureSuiteResourceGuide/docs/remediation/RemediationGuide.md

 Another option for increasing compliance is through manual remediation.
 The recommendation sections of the Assessment Results report contains a remediation segment.
 This information is all you need to manually alter the configuration of the target to comply with the CIS Recommendation.
 This can be a registry setting or a group policy setting in windows.

 A common workflow for manual remediation is for security policy authors to work with system administrators.
 Together they can review the remediations that the security policy author wants to address.
-The system adminstrator can choose recommendations or batches of recommendations that can be implemented and tested.
+The system administrator can choose recommendations or batches of recommendations that can be implemented and tested.
 Doing this in smaller batches minimizes risk and slowly brings the target systems into compliance with the CIS Benchmark.

 A tool to assist in this process is the Remediation Report in the CIS-CAT Pro Dashboard.
 This report is specifically designed to show just the failing recommendations for a specific target system and benchmark.
 The report shows the name of the recommendation and the remediation steps from the full Assessment Result.
 This report can be given to an operator to help them manually remediate the failures.